maxlluky/DhcpDotNet/README.md

 - DHCPINFORM
 ```

-The following tables list the available DHCP options, as listed in <a href="https://tools.ietf.org/html/rfc2132">RFC 2132</a> and IANA registry:
+The following tables list the available DHCPv4 options, as listed in <a href="https://tools.ietf.org/html/rfc2132">RFC 2132</a> and IANA registry:
 ```
 // BOOTP Vendor Information Extensions
 Padding